karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

 - Every time a new book gets deleted from the database.
   - Increase +1 the ``BooksDeletedCounter`` instrument and decrease -1 the ``TotalBooksGauge`` instrument.

-The next snippet of code shows how I record those measurements every time a book gets added, updated or deleted from the database.
+The next snippet of code shows how to record those measurements every time a book gets added, updated or deleted from the database.

 ```csharp
 public class BookRepository : Repository<Book>, IBookRepository